Cinnamon (character): Fictional character biography

-Cinnamon is really Katherine "Kate" Manser, the daughter of a sheriff in a small Western town.
+The first Cinnamon is Katherine "Kate" Manser, the daughter of a sheriff in a small Western town.
 After her father is killed by bank robbers, she is sent to an orphanage where she secretly trains herself in gunfighting.
 Upon leaving the orphanage, she becomes a bounty hunter to search for her father's killers.
-As well as being a crack shot, Cinnamon uses her father's sheriff badge as a shuriken.

 In the third series of Hawkman, it is revealed that Cinnamon is a reincarnation of the Egyptian princess Chay-Ara.
 As such, she becomes the lover of Prince Khufu's reincarnation, the hero Nighthawk.
-When Cinnamon is attacked by the burglar "Gentleman Jim" Craddock, Nighthawk lynches him, wrongly believing he had sexually assaulted her and thereby tying his destiny to theirs.
-Cinnamon, along with Nighthawk, is killed by Matilda Dunney Roderic, presumably the latest incarnation of their eternal enemy Hath-Set.
+When Gentleman Ghost attacks Cinnamon, Nighthawk lynches him, wrongly believing he had sexually assaulted her and thereby tying his destiny to theirs.
+Cinnamon, along with Nighthawk, is killed by Matilda Dunney Roderic, presumably the most recent incarnation of their eternal enemy Hath-Set.

 A billboard in Wonder Woman #175 (which featured as many of DC's heroines as possible) advertises a musical entitled Cinnamon Get Your Gun, parodying Annie Get Your Gun.

 The Silver-Age Cinnamon appeared in Weird Western Tales #48-49, and Justice League of America #198-199.

 Modern Cinnamon

 A modern-day version of the character is introduced in the miniseries Cinnamon: El Ciclo (2003), named by her parents after the historical gunslinger Cinnamon.
 Like the original, her father is a sheriff who is shot by bank robbers, leading her to seek revenge on the killers and become a bounty hunter.

-She is seen in the Infinite Crisis special Villains United being contacted by J'onn J'onzz the Martian Manhunter.
-She is one of many recruited to fight various supervillain prison escapes.
-One page later, she is seen lying on the ground, unconscious, with a cut on her forehead.
+She is seen in the Infinite Crisis special Villains United as one of several heroes recruited to fight various supervillain prison escapes.
+In Checkmate #24, she is revealed to be a member of the eponymous organization.

-Cinnamon does not appear again until Checkmate #24, where she is revealed as one of the organization's "Rooks".

 The New 52

 Cinnamon appears in All-Star Western in both its backups and in the main Jonah Hex story.
-Kate's father, a sheriff, was killed by the Robinson gang and she was sent to an orphanage, which she promptly ran away from.
-She was found by Ichi, a wandering Samurai, who taught her for three years before mysteriously disappearing.
-Kate ended up teaming up with Nighthawk after that.
-Cinnamon wears an Indian Medallion which grants her enhanced strength and healing abilities.
+This version wears an Indian medallion which grants her enhanced strength and healing abilities.